workflo/shaback/README.md

 A garbage collector makes sure that old backups will be deleted and unneeded data will be removed from the repo.

+Individual backup sets can be exported to a cpio archive to allow for easy recovery without having to install any special software.

 See Wiki for documentation: [Wiki on github](https://github.com/workflo/shaback/wiki)